Sampling

 output

-Recall that we have imported matplotlib.pyplot as plt above.
-The plt.plot() function takes an array of x-values and and array of y-values, both with the first axis representing vertices and the second representing separate lines, hence the transpose of bezier.tri.
+The pyplot.plot() function takes an array of x-values and and array of y-values, both with the first axis representing vertices and the second representing separate lines, hence the transpose of bezier.tri.